 He added that other foreign IS fighters were so completely brainwashed they were “beyond help,” including very young children rescued during fighting, who scolded Iraqi medics for smoking, telling them it was haram [forbidden].

-It wasn’t only Western foreign fighters who, having pledged allegiance to IS, became troubled when they saw the realty of the group.
+It wasn’t only Western foreign fighters who, having pledged allegiance to IS, became troubled when they saw the reality of the group.
 Members from neighbouring countries also expressed doubts.

 “One Syrian IS came here with severe migraines and, after talking to him, I understood these headaches were brought on because he was thinking too much, thinking all the time, 'Am I on the right path or am I on the wrong path?
 How do I know if what I’m doing is right or wrong?’” said Mohamed.